-As of 2022, Japanese Americans are the sixth largest Asian American group, numbering 1.6 million [367; 376; 450].
+As of 2019, Japanese Americans are the sixth largest Asian American group, numbering 1.5 million [367; 376].
+According to the U.S. Census, they constitute 7.8% of the Asian American population [168].
 This group tends to be highly educated, with 52% Japanese Americans and immigrants 25 years and older having a Bachelor's degree or higher [376].
 In 2019, 63% of foreign-born Japanese Americans had lived in the country for more than 10 years [376].

 The Japanese have coined terms to describe different generations.
-Issei were first generation immigrants, the majority of which having immigrated between 1870 and 1924.
-Most Issei were not very acculturated or assimilated into the United States, preferring to let their American-born children become more acculturated [94].
-Nisei were the American-born children of the Issei, born between 1910 and 1924 [94].
+Issei are first generation immigrants, the majority of which having immigrated between 1870 and 1924.
+Most Issei are not very acculturated or assimilated into the United States, preferring to let their American-born children become more acculturated [94].
+Nisei are the American-born children of the Issei, born between 1910 and 1924, making them now senior citizens [94].
 This group experienced tremendous discrimination and prejudice growing up in the United States.
 Sansei are the third generation, or children of the Nisei.
 With each generation, they become more acculturated, and each generation becomes more assimilated to the norms of the region in which they were raised [94].